spring-projects/spring-integration-samples/basic/tcp-client-server/readme.txt

 To run sample simply execute a test case in org.springframework.integration.samples.tcpclientservice package.

+Note that the test case includes an alternative configuration that uses the in-built conversion service and the channel dataType attribute, instead of explicit transformers, to convert from byte arrays to Strings.

+Simply change the @ContextConfiguration to switch between the two techniques.

 In addition, a simple telnet server is provided; see TelnetServer in src/main/java.
 Run this class as a java application and then use telnet to connect to the service ('telnet localhost 11111').